i2p/i2p.i2p/installer/resources/checklist.md

  in override.properties to ensure that Android will build correcly; fix any issues.
  Ensure that JAVA_HOME is unset.

-- Verify CI is passing on both Gitea and Github
+- Verify CI is passing (green checks) on both Gitea and Github https://github.com/i2p/i2p.i2p/commits/master/

 ## A day or two before